hplawski/hplawski/README.md

 - 📊 Transitioning to Data Analytics since July 2022

+- 🤝 I’m looking for help with **landing an engineering, project management, or data analyst role in Poland, Malta, EU**

 - 🔭 I’m currently working on **a 30-day project**

 - 🌱 I’m currently learning **Python**